Wildcrafting: Autumn Hawthorn Berry Intensive

 - Gathering bags/basket

-- Berry muddler or a pint jar for preparing the berries for remedies
+- Berry muddler and a wide-mouth pint jar or bowl for preparing the berries for remedies

 - Scissors or a cutting board and knife